Limited Scope Representation | Divorce and Family Law | Los Angeles | Ventura

 You and the lawyer should have an in-depth discussion about all the aspects of your case, and agree on your respective responsibilities.

-Some of the issues you need to work out with the Limited Scope lawyer are:
+Some of the issues you need to work out with the Limited Scope lawyer are:- Who will decide on the strategy?

-• Who will gather what information?
+- Who will gather what information?

-• Who will prepare the information for the court?
+- Who will prepare the information for the court?

-• Who will draft documents for the court?
+- Who will draft documents for the court?

-• Who will appear at court proceedings and settlement conferences?
+- Who will appear at court proceedings and settlement conferences?

-• Who will negotiate with the other side?
+- Who will negotiate with the other side?

 In making decisions about these issues, remember that the lawyer has the education and experience to work on the more technical parts of your case, guide you throughout the court process, and spot important legal issues that you may not see on your own.